FrancescaSrc/frontend_projects/react_basics/README.md

 ## Project screenshots
 #### Detail page
-Each book is show with title, author and category data are changable with the dropdown
+Each book is show with title, author and category data are changable with the dropdown.

 ![image1](./assets/myRead1.jpg "Project home")

 #### Change settings of the books
 ![image3](./assets/myRead3.jpg "Book change type")

 #### Search page and add books to MyReads
-You can add a book and search for it in the database.
+You can search a book it in the database.
 Just few letters are enough.
+Then you can add it to one of the shelves in MyReads.
+The routing library is used to route the urls.

 ![image5](./assets/myRead5.jpg "Search page")

 ## This project code